stajichlab/PHYling/README.md

 - [pyhmmer], a HMMER3 implementation on python3.
 - [muscle] for alternative method for multiple sequence alignment.
 (Optional)
 - [ClipKIT] for removing sites that are poor of phylogenetic signal.
-- [VeryFastTree], use approximately maximum-likelihood to build trees.
+- [FastTree], use approximately maximum-likelihood to build trees.
 (Optional)
 - [ASTER], a C++ re-implementation of [ASTRAL] to resolve consensus among trees.

 ## Install